 Most of us stay workers, even as freelancers.
 We keep our assembly lines going and we tend our tools, we care for our

 It’s the entrepreneurs behind Photoshop, WordPress and Google who make the money off your work.

 but not time.
 You can’t fight them like the workers did hundred years ago.
 You have to join them and I don’t mean working for them as your employers.

 The means of production are already yours.
-So I ask you again, like I asked myself these days: Hey Freelancer, are you a worker or an entrepreneur?
+Thus I ask you again, like I ask myself ever since I realized this: Hey Freelancer, are you a worker or an entrepreneur?

 * (CC BY 2.0) Creative Commons image by Saad Akhtar